What Is A Brain Injury?

 There are many different types of brain injuries.
 While they may differ in terms of symptoms or location, they are all serious and life-changing.

-- Hematoma: A hematoma is brain damage resulting from leaking blood collecting in a confined area of the brain or skull.
+- Hematoma: A hematoma is damage resulting from leaking blood collecting in a confined area of the brain or skull.
 A hematoma can be subdural, epidural or intracerebral.

 - Coup-Contrecoup Injuries: These occur when you have at least two injury sites in the brain.
 For example, when your head is slammed to the ground from a fall.
 Your brain may bounce in the skull.
-When it bounces, your brain will hit multiple parts of the skull causing internal injuries to the brain, such as bleeding.
+When it bounces, it will hit multiple parts of the skull causing internal injuries to the brain, such as bleeding.

 What Are Symptoms Of A Brain Injury?